hmcfabfive/coconut-tutorial/Pipeline.md

 # Pipeline

-Coconut’s pipe operators allow for pipeline-style function application, which makes multiple function calls more readable.
+Coconut provides support for and in many ways is centered around the use of the pipe operator and pipeline-style function application.
+The word pipeling is indicative of what these operators do: data processing elements and functions are connected and series with the output of one become the input of the next.
+This makes multiple function calls more readable and simpler to implement.

-The different operators are:
+The different operators supported by Ccoconut are:
 ```python
 (|>)    => pipe forward
 (|*>)   => multiple-argument pipe forward